TahirAzam/SqliteConsole/README.md

 # SqliteConsole
-# Spring console application using SQLite
+# Spring console application using SQLite.
 # To run the code download the files in a directory.
 # Open command prompt and go the directory.
-# Run the command "mvnw spring-boot:run"
+# Run the command "mvnw spring-boot:run".
+# Follow on-screen instructions.